ajoposor/aoPlotlyAddOn/README.md

    * **wholeDivID** (string) "your whole div id".
 Whole div name, where you will have your plot, including other html items, like your titles and footnotes.
 Required to hide the div while the plot loads.

    * **plotDivID** "(string) "your plotly Div id".
 Div where the plot will be included.
-It should be a div within 'wholeDiv'.
+It should be a div within wholeDiv.

 #### Example